 In setting 2017 tax policy, Oxford County was granted a regulatory amendment for the vacant unit rebate program, adopted under O. Reg.
 325/01 - see Table 6.
-The County's vacant unit rebate program caps a commercial or industrial property to five years' of benefit from the rebate program which became effective in 2018.
+The County's vacant unit rebate program caps a commercial or industrial property to five years of benefit from the rebate program which became effective in 2018.
 Subsequently, the Province amended the Municipal Act, 2001 to allow lower-tier municipalities, by by-law, to determine that a vacant unit program does not apply in the municipality2.

-Based on the review undertaken in 2023 by the Area Municipal staff who administer the vacant unit rebate program, they were generally of the opinion that tracking the number of years each property has remaining for eligibility under the program was an administrative burden that was difficult to justify considering the number of applications recently being approved.
-In response, four of the area municipalities have enacted by-laws to opt out of the Vacant Unit Rebate program in 2023, being Woodstock, East Zorra-Tavistock, Norwich and South-West Oxford.
+Based on the review undertaken in 2023 by the Area Municipal staff who administer the vacant unit rebate program, they were generally of the opinion that tracking the number of years each property has remaining for eligibility under the program was administratively cumbersome, making it difficult to justify based on the number of applications recently being approved.
+In response, five of the Area Municipalities have enacted by-laws to opt out of the Vacant Unit Rebate program in 2023, being Woodstock, Ingersoll, East Zorra-Tavistock, Norwich and South-West Oxford.

 Although some of our Area Municipalities have enacted by-laws to exercise the opt-out provision eliminating the vacant unit rebate program, the County's regulated program under O.Reg.
-325/01 will continue to apply within the remaining Area Municipalities.
+325/01 will continue to apply for the remaining Area Municipalities.